Carlos Alcaraz: predicting the unpredictable

 - vs Casper Ruud: 4 wins – 0 losses

 The Sinner head-to-head at 9-6 is the most revealing.
 Against everyone else in the elite tier, Alcaraz has dominant or comfortable leads.
 But Sinner has found a formula that works — specifically on hard courts and in high-pressure moments — making him the primary benchmark opponent for Alcaraz predictions.
+Our dedicated Sinner analysis unpacks why that matchup breaks default models.

 The 4-3 record vs Djokovic confirms something powerful: Alcaraz is competitive against the GOAT.
 He hasn't been intimidated by legacy or experience.
 But he hasn't been fully dominant either.
 Matches between them tend to be unpredictable by nature.